 As I said before, most guys have sex because it “feels good”.
 They want that rush of physical intimacy but don’t want to deal with the responsibility that sex is intended for.
 They don’t want to commit either.
 They just jump from partner to partner, never satisfied as the number of partners keeps mounting – no pun intended.
 I am reminded of a stray dog that needs to be neutered.
 I am not calling those kind of people “stray dogs”, I’m just equating their actions to a stray dog.

 That’s why there are so many single mothers out there.
 They’ve been burned by one or two (or three or more) men who only wanted to experience a short time of fun.
-As soon as the guy has to step up to the plate and be a man, they run away and leave their former lover alone, pregnant and without direction.
+As soon as the guy has to step up to the plate, be a man and help parent his kid, they run away and leave their former lover alone, pregnant and without direction.
 Or they stay with the woman but decide to not marry, opening their “relationship” to failure because of non-commitment.
 Of course not all situations are like this, but this does happen more often than not.

 Do people mess up?
 Do they have sex outside of marriage then later come to their senses?
 Yeah.
 It’s not over if that happens.
 What matters is the mindset one has on the subject.
 Do they think that sex outside of marriage is right or wrong?
 It doesn’t matter what they have done in the past, it matters where they stand right now.